Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 # Testing
-For thid project I mainly used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) to test the styling and layout and responsiveness of the website on the different devices-Mobile, Tablet and Desktop.
+For this project I mainly used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) to test the styling and layout and responsiveness of the website on the different devices-Mobile, Tablet and Desktop.

 [W3C Markup Validaion](https://validator.w3.org/) was used to validate my HTML & CSS code. <br>